 B.3 Deemed Export: Release of any release of technology, software, items, data, information or source code subject to the EAR, ITAR or other relevant law to a Foreign Person/Entity while they are in the United States.

-B.3.1 Such release is deemed to be an export to the home country or countries of the foreign national.
+B.3.1 Such release is deemed to be an export to the home country or countries of the Foreign Person.

 B.4.1 This deemed export rule does not apply to persons lawfully admitted for permanent residence in the United States and does not apply to persons who are protected individuals under the Immigration and Naturalization Act (8 U.S.C.
 1324b(a)(3)). §734.2(b)(2)(ii)